Skip to content

 git config --global user.name "User_name"

-Replace "Your Name" with your name or the username you want to use for your Git commits.
+Substitute "Your Name" with the preferred name or username for Git commits.

 Setting your Global Email Address